MLeidel/myc/README.md

 <a name="list_split"></a>
 ### int list\_split (list \*a, char \*str, char \*delim)
->Splits a delimited string into an array of strings (fields.)
+>Splits a delimited string into a list (an array of strings.)
 Returns _int_ of actual number parsed.
-_list\_def_ must used prior to this function.
 Length of delimiter must be exactly 1.
+Define a list previous to this function.

 ```c
   list a = list_def(20, 65);
   int n = list_split(a, line_in, ",");
 ```
->Individual items (fields) can now be accessed like:
+>Individual list items can now be accessed like:

 ```c
   a.item[n]  // where n is the item (field) number
 ```

 >Delimiters are ignored inside double quotes.
 Double quotes are NOT REMOVED from the result fields.
 See _deletechar_ function for removing quote characters.
-When delimiter is " " (space) consecutive spaces are treated as one delimiter.
-The input string is distroyed in the process.
+When delimiter is " " (space) consecutive spaces
+are treated as one delimiter.
+The input string is destroyed
+in the process.

 <a name="list_del"></a>